faylward/bioinformatics_tutorials/5_Introduction_to_HMMs/Intro_to_hmms.md

 ### Create an HMM and use it as a reference

+To install HMMer we can use:

+> conda install -c bioconda hmmer

+And then:

 >hmmbuild nifh.hmm nifh.aln

 You should see the nifh.hmm file now.
 Take a look with "more".